 Our ‘homework club’ is a great place to go if you are looking for help with your studies.
 There are several sessions a week during term time, which are staffed by students who are further on in their degrees.

-The School has a superb makerspace, The Shed, which houses equipment including 3D printers, a laser cutter and metal fabrication machinery.
-The Shed gives our students the chance to build physical devices needed for their course, and to pursue their own hobbies.
+The School has superb makerspaces, which house equipment including 3D printers, a laser cutter and metal fabrication machinery.
+Our makerspaces give our students the chance to build physical devices needed for their course, and to pursue their own hobbies.

 There's also a range of high-performance computing equipment with state-of-the-art graphics cards.